Wang-XingYi/RejoinViG/README.md

 ├──03_remove_small_part_img.py
 │Some fragments obtained after horizontal splitting have very short matching edges.
 Images with such short edges should not be used for top-bottom rejoining, so we need to remove them.
 ├──04_delet_small_dataset.py
-│Remove records from the generated rejoinable txt document that contain images with too short matching edges (for both top-bottom and bottom-top rejoining).
-Additionally, some segmented fragments have discontinuous matching edges, and such images should not appear in the rejoinable txt file.
+│Remove records from the generated rejoinable txt document that contain images with too short matching edges (for both top-bottom and bottom-top rejoining). │Additionally, some segmented fragments have discontinuous matching edges, and such images should not appear in the rejoinable txt file.
 ```
 #### 2. Dataset division
 ```
 │data/
 ├──05_divide_dataset.py
-Divide the dataset into training, test, and validation sets ├──10_resize_train_val_test_imgs.py
+│Divide the dataset into training, test, and validation sets ├──10_resize_train_val_test_imgs.py
-Resize all images in the dataset (train, test, and validation) to 224×224 size.
+│Resize all images in the dataset (train, test, and validation) to 224×224 size.
 ```
 #### 3. Generate the txt file for the dataset
 ```
 │data/
 ├──06_create_train_val_not_rejoin_txt.py
-Generate unrejoinable data for the train and validation set.
+│Generate unrejoinable data for the train and validation set.
 ├──07_train_val_txt.py
-Generate txt files for train and validation set ├──08_create_test_not_rejoin_full_txt.py
+│Generate txt files for train and validation set ├──08_create_test_not_rejoin_full_txt.py
-Generate unrejoinable data for the test set ├──09_creat_test_full_txt.py
+│Generate unrejoinable data for the test set ├──09_creat_test_full_txt.py
-Generate txt files for test set
+│Generate txt files for test set
 ```

 #### 4. Dataset Structure